Conservation Northwest Programs

 Welcoming wildlife back to Washington

-Conservation Northwest was there when wolves returned to Washington after 70 years, capturing the very first photos of the Lookout pack in the upper Methow Valley.
+We were there when wolves returned to WA after 70 years, capturing the very first photos of the Lookout pack in the Methow Valley.

-Since then, we have been on the ground
+Since then, we have been in the field, on the range

 We also helped reintroduce Pacific fisher to our state and gain federal protections for Canada lynx.
-We continue to push for grizzly bear recovery in the wilds of the Cascades.
+We continue to push for grizzly bear recovery in the North Cascades.
 Recently, our Citizen Wildlife Monitoring Project has documented the return of wolverines

 to the Cascades!